 If interested in more information, contact Celia at the church office or via her e-mail address: Celia@summitdurango.org

-When you arrive, we encourage you to stop by Sending Grounds-Our Welcome Center, located to your right when you walk in.
+When you arrive, we encourage you to stop by our Connection Point!
 Grab a cup of coffee, and a sweet treat from the Sending Grounds Coffee Shop and make yourself comfortable as you wait for our service to begin.

 What To Expect:

 Summit Church offers a welcoming environment for both the long-time attendee and the first time guest.
-There are four worship services to choose from each weekend with the 8:00 and 9:30 a.m. services on Sunday and the 5:30 p.m. on Saturday being led in music by the Praise Band.
+There are three worship services to choose from each weekend with the 5:30pm Saturday, and 9:00 & 11:00 a.m. services on Sunday being led in music by the Praise Band.
 If you would prefer more of a traditional setting, please join us online for our 11:00am traditional live-stream the first Sunday of the month!